Menu

 Transferring your barcodes to the label sheet

-If you created multiple barcodes, you will need to drag-and-drop each barcode image to an empty label cell on the Avery sheet template one-by-one.
+If you’ve created multiple barcodes, you will need to drag and drop each barcode image to an empty label cell on the Avery sheet template one by one.
 Again, adjustment to indentation and paragraph spacing may be necessary.

 Printing your label sheet